William Henry Twine

 William Henry Twine (December 10, 1864 – October 8, 1933) was an African-American lawyer and newspaper publisher who settled in Oklahoma.
 Twine is noted for having published the Muskogee Cimeter in Muskogee, Oklahoma.
 He was among the earliest African-American attorneys to practice in modern-day Oklahoma.

 Biography

 Twine was born in Richmond, Kentucky on December 10, 1864.
 He was born a freeman.
 His father, Thomas J. Twine, was a wheelwright and former slave believed to be of mixed Black and Native American ancestry; his mother, Lizzie Twine, was described as a "straight born African".

 Twine moved to Texas, where he was admitted to the bar.
 Twine went on to settle a homestead in Oklahoma, first arriving in the Oklahoma Territory in September 1891.

 As an attorney, he defended African American clients, and reportedly slept at the jail on occasion to help deter lynchings.
-He was the first American-American permitted to practice law in the Indian Territory.
+He was the first African-American permitted to practice law in the Indian Territory.